Get help and support

 Set some goals

 Setting short-term and long-term goals may help you to stay focussed and clear about cutting down or giving-up your gambling.
+Check out the 100 Day Challenge for inspiration.

 Avoid high-risk situations